mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 Psychological safety is **not about walking on eggshells to avoid giving negative feedback.**

-It's about **feeling safe to speak up with a concern or wildly creative idea, or to give constructive criticism.** If psychological safety is not great on a team, they might fail to give such basic and critical constructive criticism as telling a presenter they forgot to share their screen!
+**Withholding feedback is not kind!** We want folks to feel safe giving constructive criticism so our team can be a success.
 :::